 If you took Kirk out of the process, you get a website designed by a scientist.
-That is, a logical, technically efficient site that could be interchanged with any of your close competitors.
+That is, a logical, technically efficient site, but one that could be interchanged with any of your close competitors.

 There’s nothing that shows how you’re leaders, or a better option than the numerous look-alike players in your market.

 If your 5-year mission is “Stay right where we are now,” then save your money.